alttch/_common/cc.rst

 Formatting
 ~~~~~~~~~~

-For the lists of functions, fields, variables etc:
+For the lists of functions, commands, variables etc:

 * **field1** this is field one
 * **field2** this is field two